 How can one recover data from a desktop or laptop PC?

-These days depending on computers is clearly part and parcel of being a modern man, yet, tending to place too much reliance on these devices, sooner or later we come up against the loss of critical files which were stored as the only copy in the internal memory of a PC or laptop.
-Hardware malfunctions, software crashes, malware infections and casual human errors can induce a real data disaster, making the crucial information inaccessible, corrupted or deleted from the drive, but fortunately, in most situations, there are still ways to cope with its consequences or at least minimize them.
+Dependence on computers is clearly part and parcel of being a modern man.
+Yet, tending to place too much reliance on these devices, sooner or later we come up against the loss of critical files.
+Hardware malfunctions, software crashes, malware infections and casual human errors can make the crucial information stored in the internal memory of a PC or laptop inaccessible, corrupted or deleted from the drive.
+But, fortunately, in most situations, there are still ways to cope with the consequences of such a data disaster or at least minimize them.

 In the main, the possibility of data recovery from the computer's internal storage is influenced by a number of factors:

 The more actively this storage device has been used thereafter, the higher likelihood is that they were replaced by some other data and thus got permanently destroyed.
 In view of this, it is strongly recommended to terminate any activities with the storage except the ones targeted directly at data recovery.